foxstephen/scythe-cli/README.md

 - Commands
     - __TODO__
 - Options
+    - Aliases
     - Supported types
     - Single value options
     - Multi value options
     - Multiple options
     - Flags
     - Required options
-    - Default options __TODO__
+    - Default option values __TODO DOCS__
     - Option Ordering
 - Environment variables
     - __TODO__

 The basic building block of the Scythe parser are options.
 To create an option use the `Option` annotation, the `Option` annotation can be declared at fields and methods.
 Depending on declaration site of the `Option` the option values parsed from the cli will be passed to your application in different ways.
-If the annotations are declared at a field then a call to Scyth will return a mapping of option names to the corresponding values.
+If the annotations are declared at a field then a call to Scythe will return a mapping of option names to the corresponding values.

 For example: